MicrosoftDocs/win32/desktop-src/Rpc/the-server-application.md

 ---
 title: The Server Application
-description: The example below is from the 'Hello World' application in the RPC\\Hello directory of the Platform Software Development Kit (SDK). ms.assetid: '82ccfd67-6626-49c4-8974-86ebc5841444' ms.topic: article ms.date: 05/31/2018
+description: View the server application part of a remote procedure call (RPC) example.
+The example is from the 'Hello World' application in the Platform SDK. ms.assetid: '82ccfd67-6626-49c4-8974-86ebc5841444' ms.topic: article ms.date: 05/31/2018